 14 – Eat meat, but know your source.
 Factory raised meat and poultry should be entirely avoided, which means passing on meat at most restaurants.
 Choose fish that are wild and sustainable.

-15 – If you are a vegetarian, you should take extra care to follow #1-12 above, and consider taking a cod liver oil supplement for fat soluble vitamins not found in vegetable sources.
+15 – If you are a vegetarian, take extra care to follow #1-12 above.
+Consider taking a cod liver oil supplement for fat soluble vitamins not found in vegetable sources.

 16 – Eat with joy!
 How we eat is just as important as what we eat, so be present while you are munching and enjoy every bite.